awsdocs/aws-cdk-guide/v2/home.md

 # What is the AWS CDK?<a name="home"></a>

-Welcome to the *AWS Cloud Development Kit \(CDK\) Developer Guide*\.
+Welcome to the *AWS Cloud Development Kit \(AWS CDK\) Developer Guide*\.
 This document provides information about the AWS CDK, a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation\.

 **Note**
 The CDK has been released in two major versions, v1 and v2\.
 This is the Developer Guide for AWS CDK v2\.
 CDK v1 entered maintenance on June 1, 2022\.